Lyther/Lecture-Notes/README.md

 ----

 ## OOAD
-1. Updated lecture notes of Chapter1.
-UML.
+1. Updated lecture notes of Chapter1-2.
 2. More information is still on working.

 ## Embedded System